Kurdish PKK militants burn weapons in landmark step to end decades-long Turkey conflict

 The group initially fought for an independent state in the Turkey’s predominantly Kurdish southeast.
 But in recent years, it has called for more autonomy and more comprehensive cultural rights within the country instead.

-This is not the first time that Turkish President Recep Tayyip Erdogan has tried to end the conflict, which is estimated to have killed more than 40,000 people.
+This is not the first time that Erdogan has tried to end the conflict, which is estimated to have killed more than 40,000 people.

 He courted the Kurdish vote in earlier years by granting them more rights and reversing restrictions on the use of their language.